-Under the STIBP, the Chief Executive Officer can receive a target bonus equal to 100% of his salary for all his target goals achieved, with threshold and stretch bonuses equal to 65% and 120% of his salary.
-The Chief Financial Officer and the Vice President of Operations can each receive a target bonus equal to 50% of their salary for all of their target goals achieved, with threshold and stretch bonuses equal to 25% and 100% of their salaries.
+Under the STIBP, the Chief Executive Officer can receive a target bonus equal to 100% of his 2021 salary for all his target goals achieved, with threshold and stretch bonuses equal to 65% and 120% of his salary for each of the three performance metrics.
+The EVP, Treasurer and Chief Financial Officer and the Senior Vice President, Operations can receive target bonuses equal to 50% of their 2021 salaries for all of their target goals achieved, with threshold and stretch bonuses equal to 25% and 100% of their salaries for each of the three performance metrics.
 The three performance metrics are weighted equally.

-The table below sets forth the goals established for each of the performance metrics, and the Company's actual statutory results for 2020.
+The table below sets forth the goals established for each of the performance metrics, and the Company's actual statutory results for 2021.